guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 This project turns an ESP32-C6 into an IR remote to Bluetooth translator for XGIMI Titan Noir projectors.
 Titan Noir projectors lack IR input and can only accept bluetooth signals.
-This translator works around that limitation by enabling use of a TiVO Roamio or Hisense 50U6G infrared remote.
+This translator works around that limitation by enabling use of a TiVO Roamio, Hisense 50U6G, or JVC-VCR infrared remote.

 You choose which IR codes are accepted by installing the software version for desired remote.

-Once IR control is enabled, universal remotes that communicate via IR, like the Logitech Harmony Elite, can control your Titan Noir projector through use of TiVo or Hisens IR codes.
+Once IR control is enabled, universal remotes that communicate via IR, like the Logitech Harmony Elite, can control your Titan Noir projector through use of TiVo, Hisense, or JVC-VCR IR codes.

 This fork is based upon mrmachine's github which focuses on Home Assistant control of the projector.
 Instead, this fork concentrates on IR control.